Wittline/uber-expenses-tracking/README.md

-# Building an ETL data pipeline with Apache Airflow, a data warehouse in AWS Redshift and a Power BI dashboard
+# Building an ETL data pipeline with Apache Airflow and Visualizing Redshift Data using Power BI

 <div align="justify">